askmike/gekko/docs/internals/events.md

 - Example:
       {
         start: [moment object of the start time of the first candle after the warmup], }

+### stratCandle event

+- What: An object describing an updated strat candle the strat has processed.
+- When: when the strategy is initialized is started.
+- Subscribe: You can subscribe to this event by registering the `processStratCandle` method.
+- Notes:
+  - This is the candle that the strategy sees: if you configured the candleSize to 60 (minutes) this event will containt a 60 minute candle.
+- Example:
+      {
+        start: [moment object of the start time of the candle],
+        open: [number, open of candle],
+        high: [number, high of candle],
+        low: [number, low of candle],
+        close: [number, close of candle],
+        vwp: [number, average weighted price of candle],
+        volume: [number, total volume volume],
+        trades: [number, amount of trades]
+      }

+### stratUpdate event

+- What: An object describing updated state of the strategy based on a new strat candle.
+- When: when the strategy has
+- Subscribe: You can subscribe to this event by registering the `processStratUpdate` method.
+- Example:
+      {
+        date: [moment object of the start time of the candle],
+        indicators: {
+          mymacd: [number, result of running this indicator over current candle] }
+      }

 ### advice event